Tribal Gaming Internship Program

 What happens when the project and internship are complete?

-There may be several outcomes form the Native American Internship Program.
+There may be several outcomes form the Tribal Gaming Internship Program.
 When a project and the associated internship are complete, the following may occur:

-3. Current employees of Tribes are expected to return to their full-time duties with the new experience they achieved through their internship.
+3. Current employees of tribes are expected to return to their full-time duties with the new experience, insights, and tangible skills they garnered through their internship.

-Ultimately, it is The Innovation Group’s intention that its Native American Internship Program will foster self-sufficiency in many areas of Planning and Analysis at the property level and on behalf of Tribal Government.
-We hope to have meaningful ongoing relationships with former interns and their Tribes, and interested interns may be welcomed back into The Innovation Group as Analysts when relevant positions become available.
+Ultimately, it is The Innovation Group’s intention that its Tribal Gaming Internship Program will foster self-sufficiency in many areas of Planning & Analysis at the property level and on behalf of tribal government.
+We hope to have meaningful ongoing relationships with former interns and their tribes, and interested interns may be welcomed back into The Innovation Group as analysts when relevant positions become available.

-For more information about The Innovation Group’s Native American Internship Program, please contact company President Michael Soll, or TIG Native American Division SVP Chris Irwin.
+For more information about our Tribal Gaming Internship Program, please contact company President Michael Soll or SVP Chris Irwin.

 Michael Soll